MatD1/mjmedia-portfolio/README.md

 1. Deploy Umami to your preferred platform or use the hosted version
 2. Create a new website in Umami
 3. Generate an API token in your Umami settings

+### Setting up Minio Storage (Optional)

+For persistent file uploads in containerized deployments (Railway, Docker, etc.), configure Minio or any S3-compatible storage:

+1. Set up a Minio server or use an existing S3-compatible service
+2. Create a bucket (e.g., `uploads`) and set it to public read access
+3. Add the following environment variables:
+   - `MINIO_ENDPOINT`: Full URL to your Minio server (e.g., `https://minio.example.com`)
+   - `MINIO_ACCESS_KEY`: Your Minio access key
+   - `MINIO_SECRET_KEY`: Your Minio secret key
+   - `MINIO_BUCKET`: The bucket name (e.g., `uploads`)

+**Note**: If Minio is not configured, the app falls back to local file storage (files stored in `public/uploads/`).
+Local storage is ephemeral in containerized deployments.
 4. Add the Umami tracking script to your site (already included in the layout)

 ## 🐳 Docker Support